InformaticsMatters/virtual-screening/data-manager/docs/rdkit/similarity-screen-rdkit.md

 Molecules with a similarity greater than a user defined threshold are written out.

 Multiple query molecules can be specified, allowing molecules to be found that are similar to one or all of the queries in a user defined manner.

-The  job comes in two flavours:
-1. `similarity-screen-smiles`  where the queries are specified  as SMILES strings as a job parameter.
-2. `similarity-screen-file` where the queries are specified in a file in SMILES format.

-The second version is better suited when wanting to use a large number of queries.
-Although both jobs share the same implementation, they are provided as separate jobs to avoid the input options becoming overly complex.

 The definition of which molecules that pass the threshold can be defined by the user along with a number of other options.

 ## Implementation details

 * Job implementation: [screen.py](/screen.py)
-* Job definition: `jobs.similarity-screen-smiles` and `jobs.similarity-screen-file`  in [rdkit.yaml](../rdkit.yaml)
+* Job definition: `jobs.similarity-screen-rdkit`  in [rdkit.yaml](../rdkit.yaml)

 ## How to run the job

 ### Inputs

 * **Molecules to screen**: a file of molecules in SMILES format.
-* **Query molecules**: a file of query molecules (similarity-screen-file only)
+* **Query molecules**: query molecules, specified as a file or SMILES, or entered as SMILES.

 ### Options

 * **Output file name**: the file name for the output
-* **Query SMILES**: one or more query molecules (similarity-screen-smiles only)
 * **Input file has header line**: the input file has a header line
 * **Queries file has header line**: the queries file has a header line (similarity-screen-file only)
 * **Output has header line**: write a header line for the output